My kids are now well beyond their school years, and I miss the “getting organized for the start of school” part of

 This is related to #6.
-I could easily write “Ode to My Crock Pot” and really mean it.
+I could easily write an “Ode to My Crock Pot” and really mean it.
 Just thinking about my crock pot makes me hungry for chicken tacos.
-Minimal planning and five or ten minutes in the morning, and dinner is guaranteed.
+With minimal planning and five or ten minutes in the morning, dinner is guaranteed.
 Thank you, Crock Pot.
 I love you.

 This is actually first on my list, but I put it at the bottom so I wouldn’t scare you.
 I like to sleep in as much as the next person, but if I let the kids wake up first, I would start out my day playing catch-up.
 By the time I showered and got going, the kids would already be started on a project of their own, and I’d be the bad guy reining them in for school work.
 For me, getting up with the alarm clock keeps my plans from falling apart and keeps the atmosphere positive.

 I wish Workbox Systems had been around when I was homeschooling.
 Workboxes are a way of organizing all your child’s school work for the entire day.
 I think that workboxes would have worked great for my kids—they could have seen at a glance exactly what they had to do for the day.
 My kids were the type who wanted to know the bare minimum they had to do before they could get started on their own projects.
 They would actually ask me for the checklist of items; I think that was so they could make sure that I wasn’t expanding the list during the day.

 Sue Patrick, who came up with the Workbox concept, explains that kids “can see how much work there is to do and what it will mean to be finished.
 They can see the hard work ahead, and they can see the fun things to come.
 By including difficult work, fun work, projects, centers, and group activities, most children will actually look forward to coming to school in the morning.”
 A Google search will turn up all kinds of ways that families have adapted this system for their own uses.